-(ii) The agency must also provide the protester with a copy of the response on the same day it files the response with the deciding official.
-If the agency believes it needs to redact or withhold any information in the response from the protester, it must obtain the approval of the deciding official.
+(5) The agency must also provide the protester with a copy of the response on the same day it files the protest response with the deciding official.
+If the agency believes it needs to redact or withhold any information in the response from the protester, it should identify and provide the information to the deciding official for in camera review.